Epirasque/FTLshipGibGenerator/README.md

 # Known Issues

 - Glow can sometimes cause an issue
-- Out of bounds issue for metal bits
+- Subprocesses are not part of log (consider copying the console-output, might not work for .exe though)
+- test_ReusedLayoutFile is failing after multi-process refactoring

 ## Performance